grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. To publish your entry from the CMS, follow these steps:

    1. In the **Status** drop-down, click **Ready**.
    1. In the **Publish** drop-down, click **Publish now**.
-The entry will appear in [What's new in Cloud](https://grafana.com/docs/grafana-cloud/whatsnew/) on the date you entered.
+The entry appears in [What's new in Cloud](https://grafana.com/docs/grafana-cloud/whatsnew/) on the date you entered.

-For Grafana versioned releases, the content entered in the CMS will be collected by [someone] and published in the versioned What’s new at a later date.
-Refer to [Creating the self-managed/versioned release notes](#creating-the-versioned-release-notes)
+For Grafana versioned releases, the content entered in the CMS is published in the versioned What’s new at a later date.
+Refer to [Creating the self-managed/ppversioned release notes](#creating-the-versioned-release-notes)

 ### Edit What's new entries